miker704/Strife/patches2.md

     - Added PlaceHolder change when user has selected at least one friend from Type the username of a friend to Find or start a conversation in create dm modal home bar version.
     - Added PlaceHolder change when user has selected at least one friend from Type the username of a friend to Find or start a conversation in invite to dm modal.
     - Added PlaceHolder change when user has selected at least one friend from Type the username of a friend to Find or start a conversation in invite to dm modal lvl 2.
-    - Added a check to turn off blocked user snack bar within bloacked user snack bar to prevent the chance from it appearing in group dms and other dm chats where it the user is not blocked.
+    - Added a check to turn off blocked user snack bar within blocked user snack bar to prevent the chance from it appearing in group dms and other dm chats where it the user is not blocked.
+    - Added a check to turn off blocked user snack bar within DM Server main container to prevent the chance from it appearing in group dms and other dm chats where it the user is not blocked.

 ## Backend Changes